Presenters

 Program Overview

 Having the courage to confront hidden trauma opens possibilities for reconciliation, healing and transformation.
 Our presenters, Ann Morris of Greensboro and the Rev. Robin Mines of Richmond, Virginia addressed past historic trauma through truth telling which led their families through trauma to healing.
-Their presentation of “The Meadow Families Project: Truth Telling and Healing on a Virginia Plantation” shares the (or their)? remarkable story of meeting, becoming friends and then bringing together more than 180 white and black “linked descendants” last summer on the plantation where Robin’s ancestors were enslaved by Ann’s ancestors.
+Their presentation of “The Meadow Families Project: Truth Telling and Healing on a Virginia Plantation” explains their remarkable story of meeting, becoming friends and then bringing together more than 180 white and black “linked descendants” last summer on the plantation where Robin’s ancestors were enslaved by Ann’s ancestors.
 Through deep and honest dialogue, photos and video they demonstrate the power of truth telling and the possibility of healing and repair.

 Explore:

-• Why we and our coachees struggle to engage in deeper conversations about difficult truths
+Why we and our coachees struggle to engage in deeper conversations about difficult truths

-• How we might do this by creating safety, appreciating vulnerability and working towards understanding
+How we might do this by creating safety, appreciating vulnerability and working towards understanding

 Reverend Robin Mines